Bilbao: Language

-The Spanish language is the most used language of the city, followed by the Basque language, which is local to the region.
+Spanish is the most used language of the city, followed by Basque, which is local to the region.
 The presence of Basque in the city is less prominent than in other municipalities of the region, such as Bermeo or Lekeitio.
 In 1986, the bilingual Basque-speaking population represented about 28% of the total.
 However, the number of Basque speakers has experienced a continuous increase since, reaching a figure of 37% in 2001.
 More than half of the Basque speakers were younger than 30 and lived in the districts of Deusto, Begoña and Abando.

 According to the data from the 2016 census, the population older than 2 years old registered in the municipality of Bilbao who speaks Basque fluently represents 29% of the total population, while those who can speak it with difficulty represent around 19.95% of the total.
 Finally, those who cannot speak or understand the language represent the remaining 51.06% of the census.